Elizabeth Hurley and Shane Warne have confirmed their engagement, putting an end to weeks of speculation that the pair would soon tie the knot.

 It is thought that Warne went down the traditional route; getting down on one knee during a romantic meal at at restaurant in Scotland.
 Dailyecho.co.uk suggested the pair were giving a standing ovation after Hurley said yes.

-Both have been married before, so it may be likely they go for a more simple, understated ceremony; instead having their big celebration at a wedding reception venue.
+Both have been married before, so it may be likely they go for a more simple, understated ceremony; instead having their big celebration at the wedding reception venue.
 Their previous marriages both end earlier this year, not long after they got together.

 Hurley publicly thanked her fans via Twitter for their positive response, stating: “Thanks for all your lovely messages.
 Means a lot to us x”.
 She later updated her status to: “Lazy, love day in Scotland.
 Happy!”